Fear

 Fear is an

-Instinct that all humans are born with.
+instinct that all humans are born with.

 Fear helps us to

-Respond to things that
+respond to things that

 time.
-We need to identify dangers or
+We need to identify

-ourselves or others.
-As we get older, most fears is no longer needed.
-An adult will now
+ourselves or protect others.
+As we get older, most of our fears

 rely on experience, knowledge,

-awareness and information to help them identify dangers so that they may
+awareness and information to help them identify

 in place of fear, learn to use

-Training and
+training and

 to help quicken response time and to help increase energy levels when

 needed.
-Fear for an adult could be a distraction.
-This not to say that adults will
+Fear for an adult could be a

 stop having fears, this is just saying that adults should be quicker at